ckeditor/ckeditor5-angular/README.md

 ### `id`

-The DOM `id` attribute of the element the editor injects in DOM when created.
+The DOM `id` attribute of the element the editor injects into DOM when created.

 ### `disabled`